The Fragility of Consciousness — illustration

 Geneva Burns

-The ward cycled like broken code: two out, one in.
-Change was coming.
-I could feel it in the air recycling, in the way shadows moved.
+The ward cycles like broken code: two out, one in.
+Change is coming.
+I can feel it in the air recycling, in the way shadows move.

-The new arrival in Bed 4 was a stark, unsettling paradox.
-Death lived in her smile—every tooth charred black as burnt offerings—yet she radiated frenzied, chemical joy.
+The new arrival in Bed 4 is a stark, unsettling paradox.
+Death lives in her smile, every tooth charred black as burnt offerings, yet she radiates frenzied, chemical joy.
 Joy.
-I named her that.
-I couldn't reconcile her condition—a recent suicide attempt—with her almost delirious happiness.
-The irony burned.
+I name her that.
+I cannot reconcile her condition, a recent suicide attempt, with her almost delirious happiness.
+The irony burns.
 How do you try to die and wake up this happy?
-What broke in her that I couldn't see?
-She’d tried to erase herself just days ago.
-And there they were: the very pills, rattling loose in her unzipped bag beside a cheap plastic lighter.
+What breaks in a person that I cannot see?
+She has tried to erase herself just days ago.
+And there they are: the very pills, rattling loose in her unzipped bag beside a cheap plastic lighter.

-“Nurse!”
-My voice cracked the sterile air.
-“She tried to die swallowing these.
+"Nurse!"
+My voice cracks the sterile air.
+"She tried to die swallowing these.
 And you left them with her?
-With a lighter?”
+With a lighter?"

-Her arrival triggered an impossible awakening.
-The Catatonic Woman, silent for two years, spoke.
-Her words, disjointed but clear, revealed a past connection with Joy, a shared history veiled in fractured memory.
+Her arrival triggers an impossible awakening.
+The Catatonic Woman, silent for two years, speaks.
+Her words, disjointed but clear, reveal a past connection with Joy, a shared history veiled in fractured memory.

-One day, words spilled from the Catatonic Woman: "Fire.
+One day, words spill from the Catatonic Woman: "Fire.
 My boy.
 Three years old.
 They said I couldn't... couldn't keep him safe."
 Then silence.
 Back to the void of catatonia.
 Fire.
 Joy.
 Two broken women in the same place.
-Coincidence felt impossible.
+Coincidence feels impossible.

-For a couple of days, Joy became my temporary anchor.
-She was consumed by an improbable love, infatuated with a guy less than half her age, her conversation a ghost-lover haunting her derailed mind.
+For a couple of days, Joy becomes my temporary anchor.
+She is consumed by an improbable love, infatuated with a guy less than half her age, her conversation a ghost-lover haunting her derailed mind.

-“He sees me” she whispered, ash trembling on her lip.
-“Really sees me.”
+"He sees me," she whispers, ash trembling on her lip.
+"Really sees me."

-We shared music from her phone, and the illicit comfort of her cigarettes.
+We share music from her phone, and the illicit comfort of her cigarettes.

-Nearby, a slouched teen—a self-declared 'professional dropout'—watched us.
-He preached about the purity of transactional love, his words slick and rehearsed.
-When I asked for a cigarette, he smirked.
-“Nah.
-Give you one, you’ll just want another.”
-His friend silently passed me a smoke.
-The unexpected kindness from a stranger hit harder than the calculated cruelty of someone who knew me.
+Nearby, a slouched teen, a self-declared 'professional dropout', watches us.
+He preaches about the purity of transactional love, his words slick and rehearsed.
+When I ask for a cigarette, he smirks.
+"Nah.
+Give you one, you'll just want another."
+His friend silently passes me a smoke.
+The unexpected kindness from a stranger hits harder than the calculated cruelty of someone who knows me.

-White coats swarmed.
-“You’re stable.
-Ready for discharge.”
+White coats swarm.
+"You're stable.
+Ready for discharge."

-Cold dread pooled in my gut.
+Cold dread pools in my gut.
 The village.
-"They’ll use me again" I pleaded.
+"They'll use me again," I plead.
 Blank stares.
 Clinical indifference.

-The doctor’s pen froze.
-“No release without pickup.
-New policy.”
+The doctor's pen freezes.
+"No release without pickup.
+New policy."

-3. I had to find 3.
+3. I have to find 3.
 But his number… gone.
-I borrowed Joy's phone, her social media account a lifeline.
-A message, brief and urgent, to 3's profile: It’s me.
+I borrow Joy's phone, her social media account a lifeline.
+A message, brief and urgent, to 3's profile: It's me.
 Send digits.
 Come get me.
 A leap of faith.
-His reply flashed: Stay put.
-I’m coming.
+His reply flashes: Stay put.
+I'm coming.

-Relief bled into unease.
-This place—this cold, fluorescent cage—had become my sanctuary.
-How fucked was my life that a psych ward felt safe?
+Relief bleeds into unease.
+This place, this cold, fluorescent cage, has become my sanctuary.
+How fucked is my life that a psych ward feels safe?

-The nurses… some watched me with knowing eyes.
+The nurses… some watch me with knowing eyes.
 Guardians.
-One pressed a book into my hands that night: “Read the first forty pages” she urged, her thumb brushing the cover—The Hive Protocols.
+One presses a book into my hands that night: "Read the first forty pages," she urges, her thumb brushing the cover The Hive Protocols.

-I devoured it.
-The pages felt different under my fingers.
+I devour it.
+The pages feel different under my fingers.
 Urgent.
-Like they'd been waiting for me.
-Page 40 burned with revelation:
+Like they have been waiting for me.
+Page 40 burns with revelation:

 We move at night.